 Types of melanoma

-Nodular melanoma – This type makes up about 10% of melanomas.
-It is usually a raised lump on the surface of the skin that is often red, pink, brown or black and feels firm to touch.
-It is a fast growing and aggressive form of melanoma, so if suspected it is important to see your GP (general practitioner) without delay.
+This type makes up about 10-15% of melanomas.
+It is most commonly found in people over 65.
+It usually appears as a round, raised lump (nodule) on the surface of the skin that is pink, red, brown or black and feels firm to touch.
+It may develop a crusty surface that bleeds easily.
+Nodular melanoma is most commonly found on the head and neck.
+It is a fast growing form of melanoma, spreading quickly into the lower layer of the skin (dermis).

 How common is melanoma?